DOWNLOAD 👉 CRAG 2022 – 23 V6 Sept 2022 👈 DOWNLOAD

 5.6 Rescheduling of Shield and Plate Matches

-5.6.1 A match may only be rescheduled after consultation with the NNI PC Shield & Plate Manager, who must be consulted as soon as any difficulty arises.
+5.6.1 A match may only be rescheduled after consultation with the NNI COMPWG Shield & Plate Manager, who must be consulted as soon as any difficulty arises.

 5.6.2 Matches may only be rescheduled under the following circumstances –